banikur/face-recognition-app/SETUP.md

 2. Test the analysis with different face photos
 3. Review the reports and analytics
 4. Customize the ingredient weight mapping in `data/models.ts`
-5. Adjust the skin analysis heuristics in `src/app/capture/page.tsx`
+5. Check the CNN model loading in `src/lib/skinAnalyzer.ts`
+6. Review the roadmap in `ROADMAP.md` for implementation details

 ## Support